hand-dot/reftool/README.md

 ### How It Works?

-RefacTool uses tools like [cloc](https://github.com/kdridi/node-cloc) and [jscpd](https://github.com/kucherenko/jscpd).
+RefTool uses tools like [cloc](https://github.com/kdridi/node-cloc) and [jscpd](https://github.com/kucherenko/jscpd).
 It runs a local server to monitor and analyze files.
  Future plans include integrating more tools like [ts-prune](https://github.com/nadeesha/ts-prune).
 Suggestions for other tools are appreciated.

 ---